ASolom1/OfficeDocs-SkypeForBusiness/Teams/teams-and-skypeforbusiness-coexistence-and-interoperability.md

 As described above in [Interoperability of Teams and Skype for Business](#interoperability-of-teams-and-skype-for-business), Teams supports interop with Skype for Business in certain scenarios.
 Interop communication refers to a chat or call between a Skype for Business user and a Teams user.
 Interop communication is only possible between two users; multi-party chat/calling or adding additional users is not supported.

+An interop chat between two users is created when each of the following are true:

+- One user is using Teams and the other is using Skype for Business AND does not have access to Teams.

+- The mode of the recipient of the initial communication is NOT Islands (otherwise the communication would land in the same client) if both users are in the same organization.
+In federated scenarios, the sending user is using Teams, and the recipient is in Skype for Business mode.

-An interop chat or call between two users is created when each of the following are true:
+An interop call between two users is created when each of the following are true:

 - One user is using Teams and the other is using Skype for Business.